sencha/code-guidelines/Preventing_JavaScript_Errors.md

 Automatic Semicolon Insertion (ASI) is not a feature.
 [Don't rely on it.](http://benalman.com/news/2013/01/advice-javascript-semicolon-haters/)

 Crockford recommends putting a semicolon at the end of every simple statement because JavaScript allows any expression to be used as a statement, which can mask some tricky errors.
+What is worse, these errors may not be apparent in the development process but could appear in the minified production code instead, and that would make them even harder to debug.

     // bad
     var a = obj